-- 5.1.1.
-Private and Charter Yachts are accepted for registration provided that they are 12 metres (approximately 39 feet 4 inches) length (L)5 and above.
-Yachts of less than 12 metres length (L) are not accepted for registration. - 5.1.2.
-Passenger Yachts are accepted for registration provided they have a classification society certificate with either "passenger ship" or "passenger yacht" notation. - 5.1.3.
-There are no ownership requirements, limitations or conditions of nationality, residence, or company incorporation for yacht registration. - 5.1.4.
-Yachts may be registered whilst under construction6. - 5.1.5.
+- i.
+Private and Charter Yachts of 24 metres (≈ 78 feet 9 inches) length (L) and above will be accepted for registration, subject to satisfactory technical review. - ii.
+Yachts of less than 20 metres (≈ 65 feet 7 inches) length (L) will not be accepted for registration.
+However, yachts of less than 24 metres length (L), registered prior to 01 July 2025, are not affected by this change of policy and will remain registered, subject to continued compliance with registration conditions. - iii.
+Yachts between 20 and 24 metres (≈ 65 feet 7 inches and 78 feet 9 inches) may be accepted at the BMA's discretion. - 5.1.3.
+Passenger Yachts are accepted for registration provided they have a classification society certificate with either "passenger ship" or "passenger yacht" notation. - 5.1.4.
+There are no ownership requirements, limitations or conditions of nationality, residence, or company incorporation for yacht registration. - 5.1.5.
+Yachts may be registered whilst under construction5. - 5.1.6.
 Private, Charter Yachts and Passenger Yachts, depending on their size, shall meet the technical standards and maintain the minimum inspection and certification requirements described in the following Yacht Notices: